This article will look at:

 |Working Height||The working height is the ideal compression of the pogo pin.
 It is usually 25-75% of the unloaded and full compression height.
 Using a pogo pin at its working height will increase the durability and performance of the connector significantly.
 This is especially true for magnetic connectors where magnetic force and spring force need to be carefully balanced.|

-|Full Compression Height||Full compression height is usually reached, when the contact pad touches the edge of the barrel.
-It can be also earlier, if the spring is fully compressed or the plunger has a longer design.|
+|Full Compression Height||Full compression height is usually reached when the contact pad touches the edge of the barrel.
+It can be also earlier if the spring is fully compressed or the plunger has a longer design.|

 Pogo pins come in a variety of forms and shapes suitable for different applications.
 While pogo pins seem to be very simple connectors, their inner structure can have a great impact on the performance and lifetime.

-The back drill design is usually used in environments with space constraints, such as wireless earbuds, smart phones, or small IoT devices.
-They are usually not suitable for high frequency data transmission or fast charging applications.
+The back drill design is usually used in environments with space constraints, such as wireless earbuds, smartphones, or small IoT devices.
+They are usually not suitable for high-frequency data transmission or fast charging applications.

-The ball design is the best option for very challenging environments such as heavy duty machines, automobile and medical applications where stability and high current are important.
+The ball design is the best option for very challenging environments such as heavy-duty machines, automobile, and medical applications where stability and high current are important.

 We have learned what types of pogo pins are most common and what kind of design is suitable for which current.
-But why does a back drill design carries less current than a ball design?
+But why does a back drill design carry less current than a ball design?
 The answer is quite easy: Contact resistance and number of contact points inside the barrel.

 |The back drill design has 2 lanes of current flow.
 A small portion of the current also goes through the spring, but since it is made of SUS or MusicWire the contact resistance is quite high.
 The current will therefore pass through the plunger and the walls of the barrel.
 Since the plunger needs some tolerance to slide down, there is a small gap between barrel and plunger.
 This gap can, due to vibration, result in micro disconnections, which increases the contact resistance.
 It can even lead to spring burn, if all the current is flowing through the spring.|